bterwijn/memory_graph/README.md

 mg.block(fun, arg1, arg2, ...)
 ```

+This function:
-This function first executes `fun(arg1, arg2, ...)`, then prints the current source location in the program, and then blocks execution until the &lt;Enter&gt; key is pressed.
+* first executes `fun(arg1, arg2, ...)`
+* then prints the current source location in the program
+* then blocks execution until the &lt;Enter&gt; key is pressed
+* finally returns the value of the `fun()` call

+to change it's behavior:
 * Set `mg.block_prints_location = False` to skip printing the source location.
 * Set `mg.press_enter_message = None` to skip printing "Press &lt;Enter&gt; to continue...".